PetruSoroaga/RubyFPV/README.md

 Read more about Ruby, including how to setup, install and use your Ruby systems, here: https://rubyfpv.com/

+<B>Note:</B>Ruby has a high code complexity and it sucks.
+Please read and use WFB repo.
+It's a better system, cleaner code, written by smarter people.

 # Features highlights:

 <B>Mutiple, rendundant radio links on 433/868/915 Mhz and 2.4/5.8 Ghz bands:</B>